saucelabs/sauce-docs/docs/api-testing.md

 hide_table_of_contents: true
 ---

-At its core, Sauce Labs API Testing allows you to use either and HTTP client or a proprietary test composer to generate and edit intelligent contract or functional tests.
+At its core, Sauce Labs API Testing allows you to use an HTTP client or a proprietary test composer to generate and edit intelligent contract or functional tests.
 The tests can be automated with any CI/CD tool or using the platform’s scheduler.
 Functional tests can then be used as load tests or scheduled as uptime monitors.

 <img src="/img/api-testing/API Testing Getting Started.png" width="600"/>
 <div className="box-wrapper" markdown="1">